 Creamy smooth mashed potatoes that are so good they are the BEST side dish, although, I’ve been known to eat them for dinner on their own!!
-This is my step by step guide showing you how to make mashed potatoes.
+This is my step by step guide showing you how to make the best mashed potatoes that will have your family coming back for seconds.

-So you can imagine my horror when Gracey turned out to be a mashed potato hater.
-She’ll eat mashed potato cakes that have been breaded and fried, or stuffed potato skins but give her regular mashed potato and she turns her nose up.
+So you can imagine my horror when my daughter Gracey turned out to be a mashed potato hater.
+She’ll eat mashed potato cakes that have been breaded and fried, or Roast potatoes, even stuffed potato skins but give her regular mashed potato and she turns her nose up.
 I think it was because she had a bit of a choking fit on some when she was weaning, and it imprinted something on her brain.
 I’m trying to work it our of her.

-Lewis on the other hand is my mashed potato kindred spirit.
+Lewis, on the other hand, is my kindred spirit.
 If I told him it was mash and nothing else for dinner he’d be overjoyed.
-He takes his role as chief mashed potato tester very seriously.
+He takes his role as chief taste tester very seriously.

 What to use to mash the potatoes